remaskm/Chroot-Jail-Escape-Write-up/README.md

 chmod u+s /usr/bin/find
 ```

-As a result of this action, each of these tools will now run with the **effective permissions of the root user**, regardless of whether the execution is initiated by the low-privilege `prisoner` user, creating the clear path for privilege escalation.
+As a result of this action, each of these tools will now run with the effective permissions of the root user**, regardless of whether the execution is initiated by the low-privilege `prisoner` user, creating the clear path for privilege escalation.

 ---

-### **3.1 Create the flags used by the web challenge**
+### **3.1 Create the flags as proof of privilege escalation**

 To simulate the flag collection goals of the original web challenge, three flags are created in the jailed root user's home directory.